 How to Prevent Exterior Rust

-When you own and drive a vehicle, you’re concerned about performance.
+When you own and drive a vehicle, you’re usually concerned about performance.
 You rely on your car, truck, or motorcycle for daily commuting, road trips, and getting you to and from appointments and other responsibilities.
 Regular service is critical if you want parts to last and systems to do their jobs correctly.
 Nothing lasts forever, but consistent attention should keep things running smoothly for years to come.
 However, a properly functioning engine and other parts aren’t the only things you need to keep an eye on with your vehicle.

 How Weather Causes Rust to Invade the Exterior